 According to the article, here are some things I think are important for you, as a pet parent, to think about:

-#1 – Limit Close Contact With Your Pet.
+#1 – Limit Close Contact With Your Pet and Contact Your Veterinarian.
 If you are diagnosed and are in quarantine at home, this is really important.

 So what does this look like?

-For me, that would mean I’d sleep by myself (yikes) and my pets would sleep in another room and I would wash my bedding more frequently.
+For me, that would mean I’d sleep by myself (yikes).
+My pets would sleep in another room and I would wash my bedding more frequently.
 I’d also wash my hands before and after feeding or touching my pets.